ShawnCheeks/UnidataAndroid/README.txt

 They should already be saved in the app, but if for some reason it's not connecting, you can find more here.

+Note that in order to run this app, you need to connect an actual Android device to your computer.
+The Google Maps feature will break the program if you try to run it on an emulator.
+For more info about using a real device, look here: http://developer.android.com/tools/device.html

 Also, you can contact me at cheeks5@marshall.edu if I left out something.